Chilean literature: Magical Realism

 In the early 20th century, magical realism as a genre took to Latin American literature like a flame, becoming a fast-moving literary movement across the regions.
-The term was first coined by Franz Roh, a German historian and art critic, mentioning the beginnings of the magic realism in his Nach Expressionismus: Magischer Realismus: Probleme der neusten Europäischen Malerei.
+The term was first coined by Franz Roh, a German historian and art critic, mentioning the beginnings of magic realism in his Nach Expressionismus: Magischer Realismus: Probleme der neusten Europäischen Malerei.
 European literature reflected the traditional and structuralist beliefs within western societies.
 Literature and art emphasized ideas of stoicism and piety, something that magical realism refuted.
 Through its use, it became another form of activism, reflecting current events and topics within its words.
 Roh's book went along with the typical European art sentiment, which rejected the fantastical elements of magical realism due to the strict and conforming nature of art and literature at the beginning of the century.
 Latin American literary circles first heard of the term through Arturo Uslar Pietri, Alejo Carpentier and Ángel Flores, using the word to describe the use of criticism in literature as well as the inclusion of regionally dependent fantastical elements.
 Pietri and Carpentier introduced the term as a form of critique, creating space for writers to acknowledge systemic social injustices.
 Flores was fascinated by the geographical differences in the genre, seeing how place and culture affect the kind of elements utilized.

 Magical realism often uses themes of modernity and post-colonialism to push against European rhetorics.
 Modernity emerges, simultaneously with the genre, during the turn of the century.
-During the 19^{th} century, industrialization becomes a worldwide phenomenon, growing major cities all throughout the world.
+During the 19th century, industrialization becomes a worldwide phenomenon, growing major cities all throughout the world.
 Modernity included themes of isolation, social change and futurist ideas, inspired by an ever-changing society.
 As technology fastened, urbanization and industrialization grew, people found themselves lost in a place of anxiety, searching for an identity within this new world of new technologies.
 As cities grew in prominence, the whole world was changing every day, creating this worry of instability.
-Many authors used magical realism techniques to showcase these modernist ideas, refuting theories of a “new” and “utopia like” urban Latin America.
+Many authors used magical realism techniques to showcase these modernist ideas, refuting theories of a "new" and "utopia like" urban Latin America.
 Many of these themes are recycled from the Enlightenment period, from Europe to the Americas.
-Between the 19^{th}-20^{th} century, Modernity emphasized European influence.
+Between the 19th and 20th century, Modernity emphasized European influence.
 Scholars, intellectuals and artists of all kinds were still traveling between the Americas and Europe, cultivating that academic exchange.
-But this created an internal conflict within Latin America, especially due to the region’s experience with post-colonial side effects.
+But this created an internal conflict within Latin America, especially due to the region's experience with post-colonial side effects.

 While literature was exchanged, a need for translation became more apparent, accommodating the multiple regions the stories would be exchanged to.
 However, due to the post-colonial relations between Latin America and European countries, inaccuracies in translation led to discrepancies in these stories.
 The activist statements supported by magical realist texts were slowly diminishing in power due to translation error.